|

 performed by Celine Dion whose "Falling into You" album won Best Pop Album and

 Album of the Year last year at the 39th annual Grammy Awards.
+The 70th Academy Awards Presentation will be held on

 Monday, March 23, 1998, at the Shrine Auditorium in Los Angeles, and will be broadcast